 Sigfox currently provides a comprehensive broadcast and reception infrastructure in around 60 countries.
-Coverage varies, as some countries such as France or Denmark are almost completely covered, while in the USA, for example, it is still mainly limited to the metropolitan areas.
-Germany currently has coverage of around 85 percent.
+Coverage varies, as some countries such as France or Denmark are almost completely covered, while in the USA, it is still mainly limited to the metropolitan areas.
+Germany currently has coverage of around 85%.
 In addition, Sigfox covers almost all major airports worldwide, creating an advantage for logistics and tourism projects.

 The French company’s technology limits the sensor device to 140 data transmissions per day and 12 bytes per message.
 This solution enables self-sufficient transmitters that can be used for several years on one battery.
 To do this, Sigfox uses an open standard that operates on sub-GHz frequency bands and can be used by any radio provider.
 The data is then sent to the Sigfox cloud, where the customer can collect it via an API.
 This makes Sigfox particularly suitable for logistics or smart city projects.

-The requirements for Narrowband IoT (NB-IoT) were defined at the beginning of 2016.
+Narrowband IoT (NB-IoT) requirements were defined at the beginning of 2016.
 This new narrowband radio technology provides a suitable LTE category for low-bandwidth IoT devices.
 NB-IoT leverages the existing infrastructure of LTE and GSM network providers to enable low-bandwidth communications for IoT devices.

-As with Sigfox, the customer here can tap into existing infrastructure and does not have to build and maintain it cost-intensively itself.
+As with Sigfox, the customer can tap into existing infrastructure and maintain it cost-effectively.
 In exchange, the data is temporarily out of the customer’s control.
-LTE-M is part of Release 13 of the 3GPP standard, which is designed to reduce power consumption, lower equipment costs and enable deeper coverage.
+LTE-M is part of Release 13 of the 3GPP standard designed to reduce power consumption, lower equipment costs and enable deeper coverage.
 This is to reach challenging locations, such as deep inside buildings.
 This standard will improve NB-IoT in terms of bandwidth.
 In addition, this solution offers probably the highest level of security of the LPWAN technologies presented here.

-Above all, the outlook for 5G promises interesting areas of application for NB-IoT in the IoT world, such as as a key technology for self-driving cars, thanks to its high potential in terms of range and data volume.
-The big question, however, is when 5G will become widespread and where NB-IoT will then be positioned in terms of price.
+Above all, the outlook for 5G promises interesting areas of application for NB-IoT in the IoT world, such as as a key technology for self-driving cars, thanks to its high range and data volume potential.
+However, the big question is when 5G will become widespread and where NB-IoT will then be positioned in terms of price.

 The main advantage of Sigfox and LoRa is that they use free frequency bands for which no license fees are charged.
 SIM cards and contracts with mobile network providers are also not required, and roaming charges do not apply.
 The costs for operation are therefore lower overall.
 However, Sigfox and LoRa have other significant differences to NB-IoT and LTE-M, which may be beneficial or detrimental depending on your use case:

-Sigfox in particular, but also LoRa, are designed to network very simple devices with each other.
+Sigfox, in particular, but also LoRa, are designed for networking very simple devices with each other.
 Therefore, they are often referred to as 0G networks Sigfox and LoRa require very little energy.
 However: for some IoT use cases, the data volumes may be too small, the transmission speed too slow, and the latency too high.

 Both SigFox and LoRa have already been on the market for several years and are therefore field-proven.
 Nevertheless, the infrastructure at SigFox still has shortcomings.
 With LoRa, the user must take care of the network himself.
 However, companies in some countries are offering nationwide coverage with LoRaWAN networks.
 Setting up your own network can have its advantages.
-You can use it to cover an area that is not covered by mobile network providers.
+You can use it to cover an area that mobile network providers do not cover.
 And: Within your own delimited network, the data remains in your own hands.

-SigFox is a proprietary technology developed by the French company of the same name and launched on the market in 2009.
+SigFox is a proprietary technology developed by a French company of the same name and launched in 2009.
 A non-profit organization called the LoRa Alliance is behind LoRa.
 But the technology is just as patented and proprietary because it only works with chips from the Chinese manufacturer Semtech.
-The users are therefore, dependent on the two companies as suppliers.
-If they want to switch to a different transmission technology, they also have to change their hardware
+The users are, therefore, dependent on the two companies as suppliers.
+If they want to switch to a different transmission technology, they also have to change their hardware.